huzaifaalmesbah/contributors-gallery/readme.txt

 Features:

-* Display contributors for any WordPress version
+* Display contributors for any WordPress version (from 3.2 onwards)
-* Interactive version selector (enabled by default)
+* Interactive version selector with comprehensive version support
 * Separate sections for noteworthy and core contributors
 * Beautiful avatar display for noteworthy contributors
 * Links to WordPress.org profiles